Americans with Disabilities: Can You Sue For ADA Violations?

 U.S. v.
 Uber Technologies

 One of the more recent ADA violations came from the well-known transportation company Uber.
-The case U.S. v.
+The case United States of America, Plaintiff, v.
 Uber Technologies, Inc. was an attempt by Uber to dismiss a complaint where excess fees were levied against passengers with disabilities.

 The extra charge was a time fee due to disabled individuals taking more than 2 minutes to board the vehicle as opposed to individuals without disabilities.